LunaY0Yuki/cs124/design.md

 of the app and fixes the ultimate issue of creating equal width buttons.

 Another challenge we faced was importing and adjusting the icons from Google fonts.
-Unlike the Google font, which can be imported simply by adding an "@import" statement in the css file, adding the icons requires link an additional style sheet in each individual HTML file's header.
-Then, we had a lot of trouble readjusting the icon size because font-size surprisingly could not change the icon size, which is the typical approach from various tutorials.
+Unlike the Google font, which can be imported simply by adding an "@import" statement in the css file, adding the icons requires linking an additional style sheet in each individual HTML file's header.
+Then, we had a lot of trouble readjusting the icon size because font-size surprisingly could not change the icon size, which is the typical approach in various tutorials.
 We eventually find a work-around where, instead of picking any size we want, we indicate a specific size in the class name of the icons.
 For example, "material-icons-outlined md-38" indicates that we want the 38px version of the icon stored on Google's server.